Red Flag # 3 Top 5 Ways to Tell if You Are Being Controlled By Someone Else

 Gulp.
 I hate to mention it, but using their male privilege to treat you like a servant or intimidate you into thinking that you cannot make any big decision in the relationship is a huge Red Flag.
 Hunters will act as the master of the castle and define everyone’s roles in their life or household.
 How do you see this if you are only dating and are not married or living together?
 You must look at their private life and ask to be a part of it (their family, friends, coworkers) so that you get a clear picture of who they are.
 If they are keeping you at bay from knowing anything about it, RUN!
 That is a warning.

 Finally, why do abuses need control?
 They are fighting their own brokenness, fear, pain, and desire for control in their emotional nightmare.
-It is too scary for them to face it, so by controlling others, it satisfies the distracts them from their own pain.
+It is too scary for them to face it, so controlling others, satisfies the distracts them from their own pain.
 The deceiving factor about control is that the more they hold onto you, the more their lives are out of control.

 I know.
 This is a tough article to get through, but if you're a woman who is dating who needed a running list about what control is and looks like, I hope this has helped.
 Remember that Control is a red flag leading to Domestic Violence and Abuse.
 This article definitely got you off to a great start.